Jennycocciardi/RIBBiTR_Ecophysiology/README.md

 ### Concatenating HOBO data

 We will combine data across sites from the same deployement locations (e.g., sun, shade) for analysis purposes.
-Before starting, make sure that individual .hobo files are named as specified above (*'SiteID_DeployementLocation_depthORheight'*).
+Before starting, make sure that individual .hobo files are named *'SiteID_DeployementLocation_depthORheight'*.
 The ['*CombineHOBOfiles.R*'](https://github.com/Jennycocciardi/RIBBiTR_Ecophysiology/blob/main/CombineHOBOFiles.R) script can then be used to create one .csv file per deployemnet location for each study system.

 ___
 ## THERMAL IMAGES